Turbo Charging Your ATV

 If you are looking at racing your UTV, increased speed without the weight of a large engine will allow you to reach even faster speeds than a larger engine and you can still join races in the small engine categories, as with an ATV.

 A more efficient engine also results in less pollution which can make the ride more comfortable for your passengers.
-If it’s a sport UTV you are after, you’ll find most of the best models come turbocharged.
+If it’s a sports UTV you are after, you’ll find most of the best models come turbocharged.

 Cons

 If your UTV has some heavy towing to do, you may find a turbo doesn’t give you the power you need.
-When you are looking for extra torque to haul heavy loads, you need the power of a larger engine as pulling for long periods of time or working on steep gradients can put strain on a turbo engine.
+When you are looking for extra torque to haul heavy loads, you need the power of a larger engine as pulling for long periods or working on steep gradients can put strain on a turbo engine.

 The added expense can be a problem for UTV owners, as UTVs can already cost significantly more than a smaller ATV before you even think about a turbo.
 Turbocharged engines can also consume a great deal more oil and be prone to oil leaks that can make them less reliable.